erentomurcuk/itu-devops-h/SLA.md

  - "Back-off Requirements" means, when the customer has an error, they are responsible for waiting for a period of time.
 The customer has to wait for a minimum of 10 seconds before they issue another request
  - "Error Code" means that an operation has failed. e.g. HTTP Code 5xx
  - "Success Code" means that an operation has succeeded. e.g. HTTP Code 2xx
- - "Opening an Issue" means that the customer can open an issue with given severity in case of the following Monthly Uptime Percentage:
+ - "Opening an Issue" means that the customer can open extra issues with given severity in case of the following Monthly Uptime Percentage:

 | Monthly Uptime Percentage | Issue Type |
 |--|--|